BasileBergeron/query_NCBI_dataBase/README.md

 -h	Print this help message<br>
 -c	Count hits only (do not print results)<br>
 -i	Display information about databases search fields<br>
+-w  Write results in a folder in current directory<br>
 -d <database>	Select the target NCBI database<br>
 -r <retmax>	Maximum number of results to retrieve (default: 5)